isomerpages/moe-bpghs/_holistic-education/Mother Tongue.md

 #### Chinese Language Unit

- **Chinese Language and Higher Chinese   热爱母语 弘扬文化**
+ **Chinese Language and Higher Chinese &nbsp; 热爱母语 弘扬文化**

- **Use of Pedagogical Approaches**
+ <strong><u>Use of Pedagogical Approaches </u></strong>

 Through the use of suitable innovative pedagogical approaches such as the Inquiry-based Learning and Questions-based Learning tasks, the Chinese Unit aims to promote authentic learning and ignite the joy of learning among the students as they grasp the essential knowledge and skills in the mother tongue languages.
 Apart from the rigorous performance tasks, we also provide timely and constructive feedback to boost our students’ learning, and at the same time, leverage different ICT tools, such as Student Learning Space (SLS), to enhance their oral communication skills.

-**Stretching of the students’ abilities beyond the classroom**
+ <strong><u>Stretching of the students’ abilities beyond the classroom </u></strong>

 The Unit's pedagogical approaches are supplemented with numerous platforms to stretch students beyond meeting syllabus requirements.
-As an illustration,students  are strongly encouraged to sit for the Chinese Proficiency Test (汉语水平考试) which is an international standardized test for Chinese language proficiency.
-Over the years,HSK scores have  become a requirement for international students to prove their Chinese language proficiencies if they would like to apply for scholarships in the top universities of China.
-Moreover, students also have the opportunities of participating in competitions such as  “Script It Right” Chinese Radio Drama Script Writing Competition, the National Secondary Schools Translation Competition, “Global Village” Children & Youths Bilingual Speech Competition, the National Chinese Poem-Writing Competition and the National Chinese Challenge.
+As an illustration,students&nbsp; are strongly encouraged to sit for&nbsp;the Chinese Proficiency Test (汉语水平考试) which is an international standardized test for Chinese language proficiency.
+Over the years,HSK scores have&nbsp; become a requirement for international students to prove their Chinese language proficiencies if they would like to apply for scholarships in the top universities of China.
+Moreover, students also have the opportunities of participating in competitions such as&nbsp; “Script It Right” Chinese Radio Drama Script Writing Competition, the National Secondary Schools Translation Competition, “Global Village” Children &amp; Youths Bilingual Speech Competition, the National Chinese Poem-Writing Competition and the National Chinese Challenge.

 ![](/images/chinese%201.jpeg)

 ![](/images/chinese%202.jpeg)

-**Mother Tongue Fortnight Programme**
+ <strong><u>Mother Tongue Fortnight Programme </u></strong>

 Across all levels, students participate in the Mother Tongue Fortnight Programme which provides them with the opportunity of learning decorative art such as Chinese calligraphy and painting, Chinese tea appreciation, and martial arts like Wushu and Silat.
 These programmes and workshops would help to deepen the students’ learning of Chinese language and culture.

-**Cultural Exposure & theatrical experience (武中戏曲团)**
+ <strong><u>Cultural Exposure &amp; theatrical experience (武中戏曲团) </u></strong>

-Apart from the instructional programmes, the Unit aims to promote and strengthen our students’ sense of cultural heritage and identity through a variety of programmes such as the Chinese New Year Celebration, Mid-Autumn Festival Celebration and the Cultural Performance.
+Apart from the instructional programmes, the Unit&nbsp;aims to promote and strengthen our students’ sense of cultural heritage and identity through a variety of programmes such as the Chinese New Year Celebration, Mid-Autumn Festival Celebration and the Cultural Performance.

 ![](/images/chinese%203.jpeg)